 3. Water Wisely

-Spring weather in H-Town takes more twists and turns than a slide at Six Flags, so water accordingly.
+Spring weather in Houston takes twists and turns, so water accordingly.
 Lawns typically need about an inch of water per week, including rain.
 Houston’s WaterMyYard.org program offers free weekly watering recommendations based on local weather data.

-- If you have the typical clay soil found around this area, run your sprinklers for about 15-20 minutes per zone once or twice a week, as the clay takes longer to absorb.
+- Clay soil: If you have the typical clay soil found around Houston, run your sprinklers for about 15-20 minutes per zone once or twice a week, as the clay takes longer to absorb.

-- If you have sandy soil, run your sprinklers for about 30 minutes per zone once or twice per week, less if it rains.
+- Sandy soil: If you have sandy soil, run your sprinklers for about 30 minutes per zone once or twice per week, less if it rains.

-- And if you have regular loamy soil, run them 20-25 minutes per zone once or twice a week.
+- Loamy soil: If you have loamy soil, run them 20-25 minutes per zone once or twice a week.

-Pro tip: It’s best to do this before 9 am to keep it from evaporating in the heat..
+Pro Tip: It’s best to do water your lawn before 9 a.m. to keep it from evaporating in the heat.

 4. Aerate Compacted Soil

-The clay soil of the greater Houston area is notorious for poor drainage and is easily compacted by heavy foot traffic, equipment, and heavy rainfall.
-Compacted soil prevents water and oxygen from reaching the roots.
+The clay soil of the greater Houston area is notorious for poor drainage and is easily compacted by heavy foot traffic, lawn and other heavy equipment, and drenching rainfall.
+Compacted soil prevents water and oxygen from reaching grass roots.

 Fertilizing in the spring nourishes your lawn as it emerges from winter dormancy.
 Wait until the soil temp is consistently 65 degrees, typically around April 1, about six weeks after the last frost.
 Applying fertilizer too early wastes money and can promote disease in cool, wet conditions.

-Grab a cheap soil test kit from your local extension office to make sure you use the right fertilizer, and get a soil test from the Harris County AgriLife Extension Office.
-This inexpensive test reveals your soil’s pH, nutrient levels, and specific deficiencies, ensuring you choose the right fertilizer blend for your lawn’s actual needs.
+Grab a cheap soil test kit and send it to the Harris County AgriLife Extension Office.
+A soil test’s results reveal your soil’s pH, nutrient levels, and specific deficiencies, ensuring you choose the right fertilizer blend for your lawn’s actual needs.

 Apply a slow-release fertilizer to get the maximum benefits through the growing season, but avoid using it when heavy rain is expected to prevent it from washing out of your lawn.

-Springtime brings out lawn pests like white grubs, fire ants and sod webworms, all of which damage your lawn.
+Spring brings out lawn pests like white grubs, fire ants and sod webworms, all of which can damage your Houston lawn.
 Chinch bugs also emerge, creating yellow circles that grow larger over time.
 And watch for small brown moths flying in zigzag patterns at dusk as a warning sign for coming armyworms.

 Houston’s long growing season begins around March 1, so it’s vital to get after weeds like dollarweed, crabgrass, and dandelions before they emerge and get a foothold in your lawn.